 - Some pregnant women may have the urge to eat raw, uncooked rice – a craving that should be avoided.
 The side effects of eating uncooked rice during pregnancy include severe stomach pain and irreversible harm to the baby.
 Uncooked rice may contain a high amount of pesticides and chemicals which are not good for the health of the mother or the baby.
 It is best to stick to cooked rice only.

-Rice is a superfood when consumed in proper quantities.
-Brown rice also has innumerable benefits and advantages over white rice and can be very beneficial for the mother and the baby.
-You should consult your doctor or dietitian to figure out how much quantity of rice is good for you.
-Also, ensure to buy rice which is which is free of chemicals and pesticides.
+Rice acts as a superfood when consumed in limits.
+Brown rice is considered better than white rice for both the mother and the baby.
+Ask your gynaecologist or dietitian about how many bowls of rice you can safely eat in a day.
+Also, buy rice that is free of chemicals and pesticides.